Bee Gees: Accolades and achievements

 In the 2002 New Year's Honours, announced on 31 December 2001, all three brothers were appointed as Commanders of the Order of the British Empire (CBE).
 By the time of the investiture ceremony at Buckingham Palace on 27 May 2004 Maurice had died, and he was represented at the ceremony by his son Adam.
 On 10 July 2009, the Isle of Man's capital bestowed the Freedom of the Borough of Douglas honour on Barry and Robin, as well as posthumously on Maurice.
 On 20 November 2009, the Douglas Borough Council released a limited edition commemorative DVD to mark their naming as Freemen of the Borough.

 On 14 February 2013, Barry Gibb unveiled a statue of the Bee Gees as well as unveiling "Bee Gees Way" (a walkway filled with photos and videos of the Bee Gees) in honour of the Bee Gees in Redcliffe, Queensland, Australia.
 On 27 June 2018, Barry Gibb, the last surviving member of the Bee Gees, was knighted by Prince Charles after being named on the Queen's New Year's Honours List.
 The statue of the Bee Gees in Douglas, Isle of Man, was installed in 2021.

-In 2022, the last surviving member of the group, Barry Gibb, was made an Honorary Companion of the Order of Australia which is Australia's highest national honour.
+In 2022, Barry Gibb was made an Honorary Companion of the Order of Australia which is Australia's highest national honour.

+In 2023, Barry Gibb became a Kennedy Center Honoree for contributions to American culture and for being a "pop music pioneer", as well as being inducted along with his brothers into the Australian Songwriters Association Hall of Fame.

-The Bee Gees have sold over 220 million records worldwide, making them one of the best selling artists of all time.
+It is estimated that the Bee Gees have sold between 120 and 250 million records worldwide, making them one of the best-selling artists of all time.
 The group are to date the most successful family and sibling band of all time, the most successful musical trio of all time, and the most successful musical act with ties to Australia.

 Awards and nominations

 Queensland Music Awards

-The Queensland Music Awards (previously known as Q Song Awards) are annual awards celebrating Queensland, Australia's brightest emerging artists and established legends.
+The Queensland Music Awards (previously known as Q Song Awards) are annual awards celebrating Queensland's brightest emerging artists and established legends.
 They commenced in 2006.